brendon999/my-first-github-repository/README.md

 Here is my first GitHub repository.
 Let's get started with GitHub.

 Readme.md file was just modified manually.
+One more edit at GitHub.